pybliometrics-dev/pybliometrics/docs/access/errors.rst

     Formally, the server does not respond, for various reasons.

 `pybliometrics.scopus.exception.Scopus504Error: GATEWAY TIMEOUT`
     Formally, the server does not respond despite several attempts.
-This can have for various reasons; usually it helps to wait few seconds before the next query.
+This may happen for various reasons; usually it helps to wait few seconds before the next query.

 If queries break for other reasons, exceptions of type `requests.exceptions <http://docs.python-requests.org/en/master/api/#requests.RequestException>`_ are raised, such as: